vincentlee9512/CISC340-project-2/project2_post2573_li000053/README.md

 ## Files Used
-**sim-multi.c** : takes machine code and simulates the behaviors of the instructions on the UST-3400 machine, recording the number of cycles for each instruction
+**sim-multi.c** : takes machine code and simulates the behaviors of the instructions on the UST-3400 machine, recording the total number of cycles.

 **makefile** : compiles and cleans our simulator.c